andyvroberts/banana/MeasuresDesign.md

 # Introduction
 Microsoft Analysis Services currently has 3 products.
 They all use the Vertipaq data engine and can be queried using DAX functions.
-A DAX function usually results in the creation of a Measure. https://learn.microsoft.com/en-us/analysis-services/analysis-services-overview?view=asallproducts-allversions
+A DAX function usually results in the creation of a Measure for analytic purposes, or creation of Comparisons for operational purposes.
+https://learn.microsoft.com/en-us/analysis-services/analysis-services-overview?view=asallproducts-allversions

 The products are: